Current work in progress:

-Dr. Norie Neumark and I will be developing artists’ exchanges with the support of an Australian-American Fulbright Commission Fulbright Alumni Initiative Grant that we will focus on issues of sustainability.
+Dr. Norie Neumark and I have been developing artists’ exchanges and projects, first seeded with the support of an Australian-American Fulbright Commission Fulbright Alumni Initiative Grant.
+We have focused on issues of sustainability, placemaking and resources.
 The work will be exhibited through university and regional gallery venues in Australia and the United States.
 Our goal is to present and cross-pollinate artists working in extremely diverse urban and rural communities through a broad range of artistic means.
-Sites under consideration range from post-industrial cities, community supported farms surviving amidst suburban sprawl, vast industrial agricultural operations, outback farming communities and situational cultures that are emerging in their respective nations.
-Norie and I first worked together in 2002 and we have continued our dialog over the years, with numerous meetings in Australia, and in 2011, the United States.
-I was recently invited to become an Adjunct Professor and member of the newly established Centre for Creative Arts, at La Trobe University.
-This appointment strengthened the exchange network and research relationship that we initiated during my first visit to La Trobe University in August 2010.
-I'm currently working with Norie in Melbourne and Bendigo (July/August 2011).
+Sites under consideration range from post-industrial cities, community supported farms surviving amidst suburban sprawl, vast industrial agricultural operations, rural farming communities and situational cultures that are emerging in our nations.
+Norie and I first worked together in 2002 and we have continued our dialog over the years, with numerous meetings in Australia and the United States, most recently in August of 2013

 Timothy Nohe is an artist and educator engaging traditional and electronic media in daily life and public places.
-His recent work has been realized in Intermedia works, sound scores for dance, improvisational concert works, and art focused on sustainability.
+His recent work has been realized in Intermedia works, sound scores for dance and video, improvisational concert works, and art focused on sustainability.

 Nohe is actively committed to collectivist work, and is a member of the International Corporation of Lost Structures, a Sydney-based creative collective, and the Center for Land Use Interpretation, Los Angeles.
 He is an active member of a number of professional organizations, including: the Society of Electro-Acoustic Music in the United States (SEAMUS), the Electronic Music Foundation (EMF), The Inter-Society for the Electronic Arts (ISEA), and the College Art Association (CAA).

 Nohe was the recipient of a 2006 Fulbright Senior Scholar Award from the Australian - American Fulbright Commission and an Australian-American Fulbright Commission Fulbright Alumni Initiative Grant in 2011.
-Four Maryland State Arts Council awards have supported his work in the area of Media, New Genre and Installation/Sculpture.
+Five Maryland State Arts Council awards have supported his work in the area of Music Composition, Non-Clasical; Media; New Genre and Installation/Sculpture.
 Nohe has also been recognized with a Creative Baltimore Award.

-He is an Associate Professor at the University of Maryland Baltimore County, and currently serves as President of the Faculty Senate.
-Nohe is also an Adjunct Professor at La Trobe University, Faculty of Humanities and Social Sciences, Melbourne, Australia, and an Associate of the Centre for Media Arts Innovation at the University of Technology Sydney, Australia.
+He is the Founding Director of the Center for Innovation, Research and Creativity in the Arts [CIRCA] and a tenured Professor at the University of Maryland Baltimore County.
+Nohe is also an Adjunct Professor at La Trobe University, Faculty of Humanities and Social Sciences, Melbourne, Australia, and an Artists in Residence at the Centre for Creative Arts at La Trobe University.

 Email me at: